 How do I receive service?

 A limited number of wristbands guaranteeing next-day service will be distributed beginning at 4:00 PM on the evening proceeding each clinic day.
 You can only receive a wristband for the next clinic day.
-Wristbands for Friday will be distributed at 4:00 PM on Thursday; wristbands for Saturday will be distributed at 4:00 PM on Friday; and, wristbands for Sunday will be distributed at 4:00 PM on Saturday.
+Wristbands for Friday will be distributed at 4:00 PM on Thursday; wristbands for Saturday will be distributed at 4:00 PM on Friday.
 Wristbands will be distributed between 4:00 PM and 7:00 PM each evening or until they’re gone — whichever comes first.

-These wristbands cannot be transferred to another individual and you cannot receive more than one wristband for each clinic day.
-You will be allocated a wristband which allows you to return at 5:30 AM, 8:30 AM or 11:00 AM on Friday or Saturday or to return at 5:30 AM or 8:30 AM on Sunday.
+These wristbands cannot be transferred to another individual.
+If the wristband has been cut, torn or altered, it may become invalid and service, or treatment, may not be given to the person in possession of the wristband.
+You cannot receive more than one wristband for each clinic day.
+You will be allocated a wristband which allows you to return at 6:30 AM, 8:30 AM or 10:30 AM on Friday or Saturday.
 We recommend requesting the wristband for the earliest available time on each clinic day.

 You must arrive at the clinic the following day within an hour of the return time stated on your wristband to receive services.